croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

           - "Proactively gives timely actionable feedback to peers in order to improve the quality of analysis deliverables as well as support for soft skills such as stakeholder management."
           - "Proactively gives feedback to those you work with across different disciplines e.g. UX, QA."
           - "Communicates clearly to other disciplines and within team with little need for clarification."
-          - "Communicates to a wider stakeholder group within business, IT and operational teams in BrightHR at peer level."
+          - "Communicates to a wider stakeholder group within business, IT and operational teams in Croner-iHR at peer level."
           - "Manages your own time effectively, prioritises your workload well, on time for meetings, aware when blocking others and unblocks."
           - "Considers the audience when delivering a message and makes it appropriate and relevant."
           - "Has an understanding of the needs of your stakeholders in order to support your engagement with them."